AliObeid01/FootballRave/README.md

 >• Live match scores.

->• League details : team, fixtures, tables, and Top Scores.
+>• League details : Teams, Fixtures, Table, and Top Scores.

->• Team details: matches, linup, transfers and squad.
+>• Team details: Matches, Transfers and Squad.

->• Match details: overview, lineup, statistics, head to head and predictions.
+>• Match details: Overview, Lineup, Head to Head and Predictions.

->• Notifications on match start, match end and team scored.
+>• Notifications on Match start, Match end and Team scored.

+>• Chat Room.

 ### User Stories
 - As a user, I want to browse Matches statistics , so that I can find live matches, upcoming matches and the already played.